It’s that time of year where the mercury rarely dips lower than 70 degrees and relief from the heat and humidity is rare, even in the evening hours.

-While it’s tempting to just stay indoors and enjoy the A/C, the summer time is about being outdoors.
-Whether you’re participating in a sport, spectating or just soaking up the rays, it’s important to stay safe when out in the heat and sun to avoid heat illness.
+While it’s tempting to just stay indoors and enjoy the air conditioning, the summer time is about being outdoors.
+Whether you’re participating in a sport, spectating, or just soaking up the rays, it’s important to stay safe when out in the heat and sun to avoid heat illness.

 While it’s tempting to get your summer bronze on, it’s important to wear an effective SPF (at least 30) sunscreen for your time spent outside and just as important to re-apply correctly based on activities and time outdoors.

 “8 cups of water a day” is an easy one to remember but doesn’t always meet the needs.
 Mayo Clinic reports men can need as much as 13+ cups of water per day while women can need 9+.
 Many studies vary as every person is different in their body composition and level of dehydrating activities.
 It’s important to listen to your body, if you are feeling sluggish and are frequently hungry — even after eating — try drinking more fluids.

 Water is also not your only choice when hydrating, any fluids like tea, coffee, soda and other beverages can count toward your fluid intake.
 It’s important to note that a lot of these contain caffeine which can lead to increased urination and loss of fluids as well as contain extra unnecessary calories for the less active individual.
 Water is cheap and calorie-free, but if you cringe at the thought of having to down that much water in a day, going with a low-calorie drink or even using a liquid water enhancer can make things a bit easier.